Shaik0Ayman/PORTABLE_OSSILOSCOPE/README.md

 - **BojanJurca**: Original creator of the [Esp32_oscilloscope](https://github.com/BojanJurca/Esp32_oscilloscope).
 - **Wokwi Community**: For providing the simulation platform and resources.
 - **Open Source Community**: For libraries and tools that have made this project possible.

+## CAD and designs
+The project includes cad and stl files to be used as a casing for the deivce

 ## License